mudpuppy

 This is useful to call ahead of a module reload to ensure that no handlers are left registered for the old module.

-name should be the same as the module
+The module name should be the same as the module argument passed to the

 various handler decorators at the time of registration.